 This post may contain affiliate links.
 Please read our disclosure policy.

-There are hundreds upon hundreds of Lebanese pastries, but there’s something special about Lebanese Maamoul Cookies.
-Whether you call them Eid Cookies, Ramadan Date Cookies, Arabic cookies, Date Paste Cookies, or simply Ma3mul, they are still a delectable treat all day and every day.
+Whether you call them Eid Cookies, Ramadan date cookies, Arabic cookies, date paste cookies, or simply maamoul, they are still a delectable treat all day and every day.
+Each bite is like a little burst of flavor that will have you craving for more.

 A Delectable Maamoul Cookie

-Maamoul cookies made of butter and love
+Maamoul cookies made of butter and love.

 What are Lebanese Ma’amoul Cookies?